B-chandru/multerimageupload/README.md

 # multerimageupload

-This repo is about creating a image-upload-app using node.js.
+This repo is about creating a single-image-upload-app  using node.js,express,multer,mongodb and ejs.After you uploaded the image .ALL the image you have uploaded will be displayed in uploaded images section you can either download or delete it.

 ## Tech Stack